Deploy-Ninjas/ninjasportal/README.md

-# project05
+# Ninja's Portal

-Simple docker compose project written in PHP
+Ninja's Portal project written in PHP deploy using automation by DevOps Ninja

-project05/
-├── backend/
-│   ├── Dockerfile
-│   ├── login.php
-├── frontend/
-│   ├── Dockerfile
-│   ├── index.php
-│   ├── success.php
-│   ├── failure.php
-│   └── styles.css
-├── db/
-│   ├── Dockerfile
-│   └── init.sql
-├── phpmyadmin/
-│   └── Dockerfile
-├── docker-compose.yml